Medieval Naming Guides: Italian

 Florentine Renaissance Resources: Online Tratte of Office Holders 1282-1532, edited by David Herlihy, R. Burr Litchfield, and Anthony Molho.

 A scholarly study of masculine names recorded in government documents.
 It includes a list of given names and a list of family names, both with frequency counts; and a discussion of names that includes notes on naming customs in this period as well as explanation of the editors' methodology in preparing this database.
-They also give a list of place names mentioned in their data.
+They also give lists of place names and occupations mentioned in their data.
 Note that all names are truncated to 11 characters.
 While it is easy to complete some of them (e.g. Baldovinett and Antonfrance represent Baldovinetto and Antonfranceso), not all of them are obvious.
 Note also that the editors have translated Latinized names to standard Italian forms, and chosen one spelling for each name.
 They list variant forms of given names and family names; the former includes diminutitives and the latter includes alternate surnames used by the same family.

 Italian Names from 1364 and 1441, by Mari ingen Briain meic Donnchada